-Yesterday I got a text from my daughter-in-love (who lives in the apartment downstairs) sweetly asking if I was up.
-When she awoke, several rooms downstairs were underwater.
+She sweetly asked if I was up.
+Why?
+Because she awoke to several rooms underwater.
 There’s nothing quite like starting the day with a flood!
-It’s a yucky, helpless feeling.

 Today is a good day for a gratitude post.